open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

   set the status of condition `PlacementConditionSatisfied` to false }
 ```

+**Examples**

+We have two regions, `us-east` and `us-west`.
+There exists one spread constraint to spread the workload to the two regions.

+1. `us-east` provides 7 clusters, `us-west` provides 2 clusters, `numberOfClusters` is set to 7, `maxSkew` is not specified, then the scheduling result should contain 5 clusters from `us-east` and 2 clusters from `us-west`.

+2. `us-east` provides 7 clusters, `us-west` provides 2 clusters, `numberOfClusters` is set to 7, `maxSkew` is set to 1, then the scheduling result should contain 3 clusters from `us-east` and 2 clusters from `us-west` and the status of condition `PlacementConditionSatisfied` to false.

 ### Implementation
 The current scheduling framework contains two types of plugins, i.e., `Filter`s and `Prioritizer`s.